gditfc/wily-angular-commons/README.md

 # Wily Angular Commons

 This package offers a small selection of reusable components that interoperate with the rest of GDIT's Wily offering.
-Some components are built from scratch, others wrap PrimeNG components to force them to work in a certain manner.
 If you're interested in contributing or find any bugs, feel free to catch us in GitHub.

 ## Usage